razman786/i8kgui/README.md

 * Displays i8k module information
 * Supports the gathering of (SM)BIOS information
 * Option to display CPU frequency as either the highest (default) or the average value for all CPU cores
-* Only updates the GUI values when visibly active

 ## Prerequisites